gliderlabs/registrator/README.md

 > All health checking integration is going to change soon, so consider these features deprecated.

-When using the Consul's service catalog backend, you can specify a health check associated with a service.
+When using the Consul's service catalog backend, you can specify several health check to be associated with a service.
 Registrator can pull this from your container environment data if provided.
 Here are some examples:

 #### Basic HTTP health check